Dogacel/Kalas-Iris/Manual.md

 ## 3) Using Web Interface

+The website can be accesed at `http://localhost:5000` on your browser.

 ### Annotating Clothing Images
 ![](docs/imgs/manual/web_annotate.png)
+1. Click on the Image Annotation tab to access the image annotation page.

+2. Click Upload image to upload a new image.
+Upload image will be automatically annotated.
+You can also hover over the images and delete or preview them.

+3. Drag your mouse around the picture to draw a bounding box to the clothing item you want to annotate.

+4. Click on the annotate cropped image button to re-annotate the image.
+This time only the cropped image will be annotated.

 ### Suggesting Better Annotations

+6. You can see the suggested Attributes, Categories and Colors from these colums.
+You select the correct annotations via the checkbox corresponding to it.
+The selected annotations can be saved.

+7. Click the button in order to save the suggested annotations for the image.
+Those annotations are saved in our backend services for improving the performance of the model.

 ### Reviewing Suggestions
 ![](docs/imgs/manual/review_instructions.png)

+1. Click on the 'Past Reviews' tab to see which suggestions has been made to the automatically annotated products.

+2. Type the index of the item or paginate using the left and right arrows to see other suggested annotations.

+3. The suggested annotations are shown on this top row.

+4. The image of the annotation is shown here.

 ### Retrieving Similar Products
 ![](docs/imgs/manual/web_retrieve.png)

+1. Click on the 'Image Retrieval' tab for searching the similar items by a given image.

+2. Click Upload image to upload a new image.
+Upload image will be automatically used to find similar products.
+This process might take a while depending on your gallery size.
+You can also hover over the images and delete or preview them.

+3. Drag your mouse around the picture to draw a bounding box to the clothing item you want to search for.

+4. Click on the retrieve similar products for crop button to re-search the image.
+This time only the cropped image will be searched.

+5. This slider shows you the retrieved similar items.
+You can use arrow keys to go right or left.
+Also the slider automatically changes images periodically.

 ## 4) Enabling Auto Annotation For E-Commerce Websites